 The Government has used pupils entitled to free school meals as an indicator for deprivation, and has allocated a fixed amount of money to schools per pupil.
-In the 2016 to 2017 financial year, schools will receive £1,320 for pupils in reception year to year 6 for each child registered as eligible for free school meals at any point in the last 6 years.
+In the 2021 to 2022 financial year, schools will receive £1,345 for pupils in reception year to year 6 for each child registered as eligible for free school meals at any point in the last 6 years.
+In addition this the government have provided an additional £145 per pupil 'Recovery Premium' based on pupil premium eligibility to provide further support to disadvantaged pupils.
 Children who have been in local-authority care for 1 day or more also attract £1,900 of pupil premium funding.
 Funding for these pupils is managed by the virtual school head (VSH) in the local authority that looks after the child.

 At Lordsgate Primary we will be using the indicator of those eligible for free school meals as our target children to ‘narrow the gap’ regarding attainment, although the school recognise that not all pupils who receive free school meals may be socially disadvantaged.